crowdin/mobile-sdk-ios/website/docs/guides/screenshots-automation.md

 3. Set up appropriate test data in your app when CROWDIN_UI_TESTING argument is detected
 4. Verify screenshot capture results using XCTAssertNil(result.error)
 5. Clean up resources in tearDown method
+6. When testing multiple localizations, ensure proper communication of locale between tests and app
+7. Use localization-specific screenshot names for better organization

 :::info
 Screenshots are uploaded to your Crowdin project and can be used for context when translating strings.